Lite³

 Byte Layout

 In Lite³, all tree nodes and data entries are serialized inside a single byte buffer.
-Tree hierarchies are established using pointers; all parent nodes have pointers to their child nodes:
+Tree hierarchies are established using (32-bit) relative pointers.

 |----------------|-------|----------------|----------------|-------------|----------------|-------------